 Dr Danielle Shanahan

 Chief Executive at Zealandia and Adjunct Professor at Te Herenga Waka Victoria University of Wellington.
-Danielle previously led Zealandia’s restoration efforts and has authored internationally leading research on now nature affects physical, mental, and social wellbeing.
+Danielle previously led Zealandia’s restoration efforts and has authored internationally leading research on how nature affects physical, mental, and social wellbeing.

-Tracy Manu
+Tracy Manu (Te Roroa and Ngāpuhi)

 Coach, author, and keynote speaker.
 Tracy coaches people who want to cultivate more meaningful connections in their personal and professional lives.
 Author of Hononga: A guide to a more connected, satisfying and authentic life.